Home » PowerShell » Find AD Groups I am member of

 Conclusion

-I hope the above article to find out ad groups I am member of or user belong to helpful to find your ad groups.
+I hope the above article to find out ad groups I am a member of or user belong to is helpful in finding your ad groups.